mantony9000/AMD-Front-End-Seed/README.md

 # AMD - FrontEnd Seed Framework

-This project is meant to appeal to people who want one codebase to work cross-browser and cross-platform web applicatins This can be used for Rest based applications only at the moment.
-It can serve as a Independent FrontEnd Application Advantages of using this framework:
+This project is meant to appeal to people who want one codebase to work cross-browser and cross-platform web applications This can be used for Rest based applications only at the moment.
+It can serve as a Independent FrontEnd Application.

+Advantages of using this framework:
   - Extremely fast development
   - Uses LESS for css.